Skydio/skydio-cloud-api-examples/examples/javascript-media-downloader/README.md

-# Skydio API Media Downloader
+# Skydio API Example: Javascript Media Downloader

 This project provides a Node.js Express server that replicates the functionality of the original Python script `download_media_for_latest_flight.py`.
 The server exposes a POST endpoint (`/download`) that: